 Function that can be overwritten to raise an error if writing to a variable should not be allowed.
 Note that this does not deal with incorrect writes that are general to all kind of variables (incorrect units, writing to a read-only variable, etc.).
 This function is only used for type-specific rules, e.g. for raising an error in Synapses when writing to a synaptic variable before any connect call.

 By default this function does nothing.

 Parameters variable: Variable

 The variable that the user attempts to set.

 '''

 create_code_objects(run_namespace)

-'''

-'''

 initialise_queue()

+push_spikes()

+update_abstract_code(run_namespace=None, level=0)

 '''